wolfrieder/http-response-classifier/README.md

 1. Ensure that Python 3.10.11 is installed on your system.
 If you do not have Python 3.9.12, download and install it from the official [Python website](https://www.python.org/downloads/), [asdf](https://asdf-vm.com), or a another tool of your choice.
 Python version 3.9.12 was also tested and works.
+   However, Python version 3.10.11 is recommended due to performance improvements.

 2. Install the [Conda](https://docs.conda.io/en/latest/miniconda.html) package manager, which will be utilized for managing dependencies and creating a virtual environment.